openbabel/documentation/GUI/GUI.rst

 chemical object being converted (molecule or reaction) and the input and output formats.
-They are derived from the description text that is displayed with the ``-Hxxx`` option in the command line interface and with the "Format info" buttons here.
+They are derived from the description text that is displayed with the ``-Hxxx`` option in the command line interface and with the ":guilabel:`Format info`" buttons here.
 You can switch off the display of any of the various types of option using the :guilabel:`View` menu if the screen is getting too cluttered.